 At a March 2007 hearing on other matters, the parties told the court that various reasons prevented the two properties from being sold.
-The court appointed a special real estate commissioner to sell Unit 1103.
-The special real estate commissioner told the court at a hearing in April 2008 that he was unable to list Unit 1103 for sale.
+The court-appointed a Special Real Estate Commissioner to sell Unit 1103.
+The Special Real Estate Commissioner told the court at an April 2008 hearing that he was unable to list Unit 1103 for sale.

-In May, 2008, the court ordered that the property be sold to Mrs. Jensen, that the clerk sign the papers on Mr. Bernie’s behalf, and that Mrs. Jensen be reimbursed for the mortgage amounts she paid.
+In May 2008, the court-ordered that the property is sold to Mrs. Jensen, that the clerk signs the papers on Mr. Bernie’s behalf, and that Mrs. Jensen is reimbursed for the mortgage amounts she paid.

 The court held a hearing on October 7, 2015.
-It ordered Mrs. Jensen to quitclaim Unit 1103 to Mr. Bernie.
+The court also ordered Mrs. Jensen to quitclaim Unit 1103 to Mr. Bernie.
 It also ordered Mr. Bernie to refinance it by January 15, 2016.

 At the hearing, Mrs. Jensen said she wanted to buy the Hadley Highstone Property.
 The court took the matter under advisement.
 On October 13, 2015, the court issued a minute entry.
 It vacated the relief it granted to Mr. Bernie and dismissed his petition with prejudice.
 The court found that it did not have authority to enforce the decree and related orders because the petition was time-barred.
 Mr. Bernie appealed.